Jantomz/polycomb/README.md

 ## Usage

-There are three ways you can use this project:
+There are two ways you can use this project:

 1. A web browser via local deployment
 2. A web browser via [polycomb.jadenzhang.com](http://polycomb.jadenzhang.com)
-3. A desktop application (Windows only)

 ### A web browser via local deployment